makemeunsee/interpolateme/README.md

 Run with:

 * "--f" for fullscreen
-* "--s" for static mode, with no animation / randomization
+* "--s" for static mode, with no deconstruction/reconstruction
 * "--i" to draw back faces, cull front faces (inverse of default rendering)
 * "--b" to draw both faces, back and front
 * "--json file(,i)*" to render the ASSIMP formatted model from the json file.
 Optional indice allow to select which meshes to draw.
 By default, all meshes are combined into one.